 Notice that each joint alternates between needing mobility and stability as we go up the body, like links in a chain.
 If one link is broken-down, the joints above and below are going to pick up the slack.
-What that means is, if a joint with a primary need of mobility becomes less mobile and more stiff, the joints above and below – which are classified as stability joints – will become less stable and more mobile to compensate for that faulty link in the chain.
+What that means is, if a joint with a primary need for mobility becomes less mobile and stiffer, the joints above and below – which are classified as stability joints – will become less stable and more mobile to compensate for that faulty link in the chain.
 As you can imagine, if joints that are supposed to be more stiff and stable become mobile, that’s a recipe for injury and pain.

 This scenario is especially prevalent in the back, neck, and shoulders.
 Here’s how it works: